21st century farming with a mission,

 The photo above was taken on Monday, October 8, 2018, as two young men with disabilities, our son Rodney, and his friend David, entered the Viva-the-Greens! farm in the lower level of our home for the first time to farm microgreens.

 One of our motivations for starting this farm was to provide enjoyable, on-going work for adults with disabilities, an overlooked minority group.

 Income that is generated through the sale of Viva-the-Greens! produce helps us keep this meaningful work going.

-We ship fresh, living microgreens to the lower 48 states in their uncut state, on the same corn starch grow-pads the seeds were spread 1-3 weeks earlier.
+We ship fresh, living microgreens to all 50 states in their uncut beauty, on the corn starch grow-pads the seeds were spread just 1-3 weeks earlier.

 We sell living plants,